 In the current verses, Paul responds and argues that the Covenant blessings were based on God’s promise and are not conditional on compliance with the Law of Moses.

-Secondly, the promises, which God made Abraham, were actually received by Christ (3:16, 19), who He appointed as “heir of all things” (Hebr.
+Furthermore, since Jesus is Abraham’s true “seed,” He inherited the Covenant promises (3:16-19).
+He is the “heir of all things” (Hebr.
 1:2).
 Thus everything belongs to Christ.
-The only way that people can become “Abraham’s descendants, heirs according to promise” (3:29) is “in Christ Jesus” (3:14), which means that they “belong to Christ” (3:29).
+And the only way in which people can become “Abraham’s descendants, heirs according to promise” (3:29) is “in Christ Jesus” (3:14), which means that they “belong to Christ” (3:29).
 Then they share in the covenant promises.
 In other words, the inheritance is not received through the Law.

 All of this is still part of Paul’s explanation that man is justified through faith in Christ Jesus (2:16); not on the basis of the Law of Moses.